ajnyga/funding/README.md

 System Requirements
 -------------------
-OJS 3.3.0, OPS 3.3.0, OMP 3.3.0 or greater.
+OJS 3.4.0, OPS 3.4.0, OMP 3.4.0 or greater.

 Install
 -------

- * Copy the release source or unpack the release package into the OJS i.e. OMP plugins/generic/funding/ folder.
+ * Copy the release source or unpack the release package into the OJS/OMP/OPS plugins/generic/funding/ folder.
- * Run `php tools/upgrade.php upgrade` from the OJS i.e. OMP folder.
+ * Run `php tools/upgrade.php upgrade` from the OJS/OMP/OPS folder.
 This creates the needed database tables.
  * Go to Settings -> Website -> Plugins -> Generic Plugin -> Funding Plugin and enable the plugin.

 Version History
 ---------------

+### Version 3.4.0.0
+- Support for 3.4

 ### Version 2.1.4.2
 - Support for OPS